Surebob/loadguardupdate-api/knime_socrata_integration/README.md

 Modify the `src/error_handler.py` file to add new error types or customize error handling behavior.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments

 - Socrata for providing the open data API